 As shown in this article, adding music or speech capabilities to your product doesn’t necessarily require a high-performance microprocessor.

 Significant audio capabilities can be easily added to embedded systems based on a variety of microcontrollers.
-This is especially true for systems based on microcontrollers that support the I2S digital audio serial communication standard.If you read only one article about product development make it this one: Ultimate Guide – How to Develop a New Electronic Hardware Product.
+This is especially true for systems based on microcontrollers that support the I2S digital audio serial communication standard.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.